OracleNine/Renaissance/README.md

 ```
 poetry remove <name>
 ```
-In order for the packages to be installed in the docker container, you need to export all of the dependencies to a `requirements.txt` file.
+In order for all of the depencies to be applied to the docker container, you need to export them to a `requirements.txt` file.
 Here's the command:
 ```
 poetry export -f requirements.txt --output requirements.txt
 ```